lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     <a href="https://docs.lammps.org/units.html" target="_blank">LAMMPS website</a>

-..  container:: justify

 The second line, *dimension 3*, indicates that the simulation is 3D.
 The third line, *atom_style atomic*, that the *atomic* style will be used, therefore each atom is just a dot with a mass.

 .. admonition:: About the atom style
     :class: info